tr-igem/esmuflily/docs/internals.md

     the tokens in the string DEF, according to the token table TABLE.
     The first element of the list is a list of the tokens in DEF if TOKENS is true (used only by ekm-harp-pedal), else it is '().

-*   (ekm-number->list STYLE NUMBER)

-    Return a list with the digit symbols or with SYMBOL-NUM for NUMBER according to the number table STYLE in the type table `number`.

 *   (ekm-assq TABLE KEY)